-In addition, in response to the travel restrictions, decreased demand and other effects the COVID-19 pandemic has had and is expected to have on our business, we may seek material amounts of additional financial liquidity in the short-term, which may include drawing down on SkyWest Airlines' line of credit, the issuance of secured debt securities and/or the entry into other debt facilities, among other items.
+In addition, given the negative effects the COVID-19 pandemic has had and may continue to have on our business, including demand fluctuations, labor shortages or other effects, we may seek material amounts of additional financial liquidity in the short-term, which may include drawing down on SkyWest Airlines' line of credit, the issuance of secured debt securities and/or the entry into other debt facilities, among other items.
 There can be no assurance as to the timing of any such drawdown or issuance, which may be in the near term, or that any such additional financing will be completed on favorable terms, or at all.
-In addition, we have received financial assistance that is available to the airline industry under the CARES Act and the 2021 Appropriations Act, which financial assistance subjects us and our business to certain restrictions, including, but not limited to, restrictions on the payment of dividends and the repurchase of our common stock, and certain limitations on executive compensation for a twelve-month period following the full repayment of borrowings under the Treasury Loan Agreement.

-If our liquidity is materially diminished, we might not be able to timely pay our leases and debts or comply with certain covenants under SkyWest Airlines' line of credit, Treasury Loan Agreement or with other material provisions of our contractual obligations.
+If our liquidity is materially diminished, we might not be able to timely pay our leases and debts or comply with certain covenants under SkyWest Airlines' line of credit or with other material provisions of our contractual obligations.

-Our anticipated fleet replacement would require a significant increase in our leverage and the related cash requirements.
+Our anticipated aircraft purchases are expected to require a significant increase in our leverage and the related cash requirements.

-We currently have 206 CRJ200s, of which 130 were in-service as of December 31, 2020, with an average life of 18.5 years.
-Over the next several years, we may continue to replace the CRJ200s with larger regional jets.
-If we continue to add new aircraft to our fleet, we anticipate using significant amounts of capital to acquire these larger regional jets.
+As of December 31, 2021, we have firm purchase commitments for 29 E175 aircraft and spare engines totaling \$0.8 billion.
+Over the next several years, if we continue to add new aircraft to our fleet, we anticipate using significant amounts of capital to acquire these aircraft.